 - How much you can earn: Hundreds to thousands of dollars

 - What you need to do: Start your search online at the National Association of Unclaimed Property Administrators website.
-If you find unclaimed funds, it will guide you to the appropriate site to file a claim.
+If you find unclaimed funds, the site will guide you to the appropriate site to file a claim.

-- What you need to watch out for: Ignore texts offering unclaimed money or letters that ask you to send money in exchange for funds.
+- What you need to watch out for: Ignore texts offering unclaimed money or letters that ask you to send funds in exchange for unclaimed assets.
 These are scams.

 - How you’re paid: Payment varies by type of unclaimed property.

-You may have old mobile devices, computers, gaming consoles or other tech that you no longer use.
+You may have old cellphones, computers or other tech devices that you no longer use.
 You can sell them and put some money in your pocket.

 - How much you can earn: Earnings vary depending on the device, its condition and where you’re selling it.